awsdocs/elb-user-guide/doc_source/how-elastic-load-balancing-works.md

 Application Load Balancers and Classic Load Balancers automatically add **X\-Forwarded\-For**, **X\-Forwarded\-Proto**, and **X\-Forwarded\-Port** headers to the request\.

+Application Load Balancers convert the hostnames in HTTP host headers to lower case before sending them to targets\.

 For front\-end connections that use HTTP/2, the header names are in lowercase\.
 Before the request is sent to the target using HTTP/1\.1, the following header names are converted to mixed case: **X\-Forwarded\-For**, **X\-Forwarded\-Proto**, **X\-Forwarded\-Port**, **Host**, **X\-Amzn\-Trace\-Id**, **Upgrade**, and **Connection**\.
 All other header names are in lowercase\.

 Application Load Balancers and Classic Load Balancers honor the connection header from the incoming client request after proxying the response back to the client\.